center-for-threat-informed-defense/attack_to_cve/Getting_Started_with_ATT&CK_with_Vulnerabilties.md

 - The 3 levels of adoption let you choose the amount of resources you want to dedicate to the process
 - Based on an 80% accuracy rate, less than 1 minute per CVE spent by our analysts

+# What is ATT&CK?

+ATT&CK is a knowledge base of adversary tactics and techniques based on real-world observations.
+The knowledge base represents adversary goals as tactics and the specific behaviors to achieve those goals as techniques and sub-techniques.
+Through its global adoption, ATT&CK has become a common taxonomy for both offense and defense to understand and communicate about adversary behaviors.
+ATT&CK is widely used as a foundation for threat models and a critical input into many cybersecurity disciplines to convey threat intelligence.

+ATT&CK is broken down into tactics (the "why") and techniques (the "how").
+The tactic is the objective of an attackers and the technique is how the attacker achieves that objective.
+In the vulnerability context, tactics and techniques can be used to describe how a vulnerability is eploited and the impacts of the vulnerability.
+For example, to exploit a cross-site scripting vulnerability, an attacker might send out emails containing a malicious link ([T1566.002](https://attack.mitre.org/techniques/T1566/002/)).
+When a victim clicks on the link, the impact will JavaScript executing in the browser ([T1059.007](https://attack.mitre.org/techniques/T1059/007/)).
+From there, the JavaScript can be used for any number of attacks, such as stealing web session cookied ([T1539](https://attack.mitre.org/techniques/T1539/)) or cryptomining ([T1496](https://attack.mitre.org/techniques/T1496/)).

 # Why use ATT&CK

 ## Vulnerability Report Writers